CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t04_scaling_python_workloads.md

     </ul>
 </ol>

-While Using Cyclone for distributed training and complex computations, some issues may be encountered with regards to job submission or ```RuntimeErrors```
+While Using Cyclone for distributed training and complex computations, some issues may be encountered with regards to job submission or <code>RuntimeErrors</code>

 <ol>
 <li><b>SLURM job fails to launch</b>